hector1128/hector1128/README.md

 🌍 Originally from Venezuela, aiming to use Software Engineering to improve my homeland

-💻 Currently building: RaceFree, an app that gives individuals a specific running plan based on demographics
+💻 Currently building: RunFree, an app that gives individuals a specific running plan based on demographics

 Interests & Goals:

 💡 Software engineering, AI, and web development

-🛠 Learning: Python, JavaScript, Flask, Git, and more!
+🛠 Learning: Python, C++, JavaScript, Flask, Git, and more!

 👨‍💼 Actively seeking internships and collaborative projects